amymcgovern/pyparrot/docs/minidronecommands.rst

 -------------

 All of the sensor data that is passed back to the program is saved.
 Note that Parrot sends back more information via wifi than via BLE, due to the limited BLE bandwidth.
-The sensors are saved in Mambo.sensors.
+The sensors are saved in Minidrone.sensors.
-This is an instance of a MamboSensors class, which can be seen at the top of the Mambo.py file.
+This is an instance of a MamboSensors class, which can be seen at the top of the Minidrone.py file.

 The easiest way to interact with the sensors is to call:

-``mambo.set_user_sensor_callback(function, args)``.
+``minidrone.set_user_sensor_callback(function, args)``.
 This sets a user callback function with optional arguments that is called each time a sensor is updated.
 The refresh rate on wifi is 2Hz.

 The sensors are: